The Best Scuba Gear & Packages Eli Recommends

 Your buoyancy compensator will be your most complex piece of gear.
 This device allows you to maintain neutral buoyancy at any depth; helps you float when you get to the surface; and holds the rest of your gear, including your air tank, in place.
 Wearing your wetsuit when you try out BCs will help you find one that fits snugly, but can be fully inflated without restricting your breathing.
 You also want to make sure you choose a BC designed for your max depths.

 A dive computer will monitor your depth and bottom time in addition to tank pressure and ascent rate.
 These features mean you can enjoy longer dives with no worrying about decompression or guessing how much air you have left.
 Make sure you’re very comfortable using your computer before your first dive, especially if you opt for a model packed with extra features and functions.
-Check out best dive computer for beginners for several top picks.
+Check out this link to know more about the best dive computer for beginners.
 You’ll find pros and cons of different types of dive computers, including wristwatch models and models that are Bluetooth compatible.
 You’ll find models that fit different budgets and also some additional information on what to consider when you’re shopping for this critical piece of equipment.

 The products above are just some of the tools one can use that “teaches” how to breathe underwater, or at least makes it more possible.